tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/存储桶/删除存储桶_intl_en.md

-Buckets can be deleted through the console, APIs, tools, or SDKs.
+You can delete a bucket using the console, APIs, tools, or SDKs.

->!Please note that a bucket cannot be recovered once deleted.
+>!A bucket cannot be recovered once deleted.

 ## Use Limits

 - Only empty buckets can be deleted.
 If there are still objects or incomplete multipart uploads in a bucket, its deletion will fail.
 Make sure that there are no objects in the bucket before deleting it.
-For more information, please see [Emptying Buckets](https://intl.cloud.tencent.com/document/product/436/30926).
+For more information, see [Emptying a Bucket](https://intl.cloud.tencent.com/document/product/436/30926).
 - Before deleting a bucket, make sure that the current identity has been granted the permission to delete it and that the correct `Bucket` and `Region` parameters are passed in.